boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 Upon receipt, the customer verifies `closing_signature`.
 If the signature is valid, the customer continues as specified in `zkAbacus.Initialize()`.
 If the siganture is invalid, the customer aborts.

 ### The `funding_confirmed` Message
 This message tells the merchant that the contract has been originated and the customer's side of the escrow account has been funded.
-The customer sends the contract identifier, `contract-id`, as well as the origination block height, `block-height`, to make it easier for the merchant to find the operation on chain.
+The customer sends the contract identifier, `contract-id`, as well as the origination block height, `block-height`, to make it easier for the merchant to find the origination operation on chain.
 For more information about this process, please refer to [5-tezos-escrowagent.md](5-tezos-escrowagent.md#contract-origination-and-funding) for more information).

 1. type: (`funding_confirmed`)
 2. data: